- stewardship •

-Despite the increased presence of shareholder engagement (and even activism), several reasons may be put forward for why lawmakers have refused to adopt a stewardship code so far.
-While many doctrinal or functional reasons are put forward to explain this, I argue that the main political reason for this reluctance lies in the limited geographical reach of such a code, which would primarily apply to the (limited) domestic fund industry and would be unable to prescribe any meaningful principles to foreign-based asset managers.
-Simply put, the comparatively small size of the German fund industry relative to the economy may explain why regulating it may not be the government’s top priority.
-Instead, the German position is following traditional patterns of domestic corporate governance and law.
-Still, I argue that the adoption of a code in the German context may make sense as a complementary instrument, for example to define expectations and to clarify the obligations of investee companies.
+Despite the increased presence of shareholder engagement (and even activism), several reasons may be put forward for why lawmakers have refused to adopt a stewardship code.
+This paper argues that the main political reason for this reluctance lies in the limited geographical reach of such a code, which would primarily apply to the (limited) domestic fund industry and would be unable to prescribe any meaningful principles to foreign-based asset managers.
+Still, I argue that the adoption of a code in the German context may make sense, for example to define expectations and to clarify the obligations of investee companies.
 Most importantly, it would benefit domestic investors that are typically ‘home biased’ and thereby frequently disproportionately invested in domestic funds.